rupakg/sls-meetup-alexa-skill/README.md

         samples: []
 ```

-## Preview the Skill on Alexa Developer Console
+## Preview the Skill

 Let's see what we have achieved so far.
 We have create a Alexa skill named MeetupEvents.
+Let's preview the skill we created on the Alexa Developer Console.

 ![image](https://user-images.githubusercontent.com/8188/44305288-fa291c00-a341-11e8-9dfa-cecaa83579e1.png)